 I run a low carb site so I've tried pretty much every light beer on the market.
 Also, when I was in college I drank mostly Heineken.
-Trying the Heineken Light was a given as soon as it hit the market.
-I in fact have a bottle of Heineken Light here by me while I type this.
+Trying the Heineken Light was a given as soon as it hit the market in 2006.
+I then have updated the review over the years.

-First off, this has 6.8g of carbs so it's not really "very low carb" compared to many other beers on the market.
-So you have to keep in mind that you're not saving a ton of carbs by drinking this.
+First off, Heineken Light has held steady, since its launch, at 6.8g of carbs.
+It's not really "very low carb" compared to many other beers on the market.
+You have to keep in mind that you're not saving a ton of carbs by drinking this.
 You could go much lower with other options on the market.
-That being said, it is less than regular Heineken so you could argue that if you were going to drink the regular stuff, at least you're saving yourself a bit by drinking this one.
+That being said, it is less than regular Heineken, which has 9.8g so you could argue that if you were going to drink the regular stuff, at least you're saving yourself a bit by drinking this one.

 Some people say Heineken is bitter.
 If you had a bitter Heineken you probably had a skunked Heineken.
 Some studies indicate that around half of all Heineken drunk in the US is skunked and that some people have gotten used to this flavor and think it's "normal".
 Try going to Europe sometime and drinking a Heineken there and see what it tastes like :).

 Did you know a beer will skunk in under ten minutes if it's exposed to sunlight?
 The Heineken brewery makes the effort to use green bottles, which is certainly far better than clear bottles.
 However, it still won't prevent skunking.